6 secrets of beacon-based messaging and notification that everyone misses

 Your in-store marketing strategy should be consistent across all platforms you wish to advertise on.
 It can be confusing and distracting for a consumer if they encounter completely different and unrelated messages on a digital signage, beacon campaign and physical poster.
 Conversely, if all platforms are in sync, following a specific theme, this can really enhance the in-store experience and catch the attention of the customer.

-6. Design your beacon notifications and messages to be APPEALING
+6. Design your beacon push notifications and messages to be APPEALING

 Finally, visual appeal is a major deciding factor when a customer is confronted with a campaign.
 There are several guidelines that you can follow that can instantly enhance the user interface of your campaign.